TrullyAI/TrueDeepfakeDetectionDocs/README.md

 #### config object

-The config object will allow to configure environment excecution, add or delete view from the process and change the styles.
+The config object will allow to configure environment execution, add or delete view from the process and change the styles.
 Also, for the process to work you need to pass a userID.
 The config object will let you do that.